 FAFSA

-Free Application for Federal Student Aid or FAFSA is a form that students need to fill out and receive any form of financial assistance or aid from the United States government.
+Free Application for Federal Student Aid or FAFSA is a form that students must fill out and receive any form of financial assistance or aid from the United States government.
 FAFSA collects financial and personal information from students to determine their eligibility.
 FAFSA in itself is not financial aid but determines a student’s eligibility to secure grants, scholarships, and so on.

 Scholarships for Online Master’s in Human Services Students